 The Risk & Compliance Committee assesses the adequacy of this process on behalf of the Board.
 The Internal Auditor provides independent assurance to the Board on the effectiveness of the system of internal control through the Audit Committee.
-The Board is in the process of enhancing its Enterprise Risk Management Framework (ERMF) to ensure the Society has a strong risk management and compliance culture and that the framework is effective and appropriate for the size and complexity of the business.
+The Board enhanced its Enterprise Risk Management Framework during the year to ensure the Society has a strong risk management and compliance culture and that it is effective and appropriate for the size and complexity of the business.